-Hospitalization rate for patients with profound neutropenia was 8.3% in the combo arm, compared to 11.8% in the peg arm.
-Based on positive results in our PROTECTIVE-2 study, and supported by five additional clinical studies as described above, we submitted an NDA in the U.S. and in China for the use of Plinabulin in combination with G-CSF for the prevention of CIN in March 2021.
+The NDA submission based on positive results in our PROTECTIVE-2 study, and supported by five additional clinical studies as described above, for the use of Plinabulin in combination with G-CSF for the prevention of CIN was accepted by both the FDA and the NMPA.
 The indication we are seeking is a broad label in "concurrent administration with myelosuppressive chemotherapeutic regimens in patients with non-myeloid malignancies for the prevention of CIN," which is the indication for which we received Breakthrough Therapy Designation from both the FDA and the NMPA.
+In November 2021, the FDA issued a Complete Response Letter for Plinabulin in combination with G-CSF for the prevention of CIN.
+The NDA for the CIN prevention indication is under review by the NMPA.